zaki-binary/binary-static/README.md

 - Ruby, RubyGems
 - Node.js and NPM

-After you have made your code edits, you can run the Javascript and CSS minification by doing:
+After you have made your code edits, you can run the Javascript and CSS minification by doing (as root):

 - Go to project root
 - `gem install compass`